muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Enrollment_Activity.rst

   To download the Enrollment Breakdown report in a comma-separated value file, click **Download CSV**.

+.. info on why you might want to download?

 See the :ref:`Reference` chapter for a detailed description of each value.